-- What do we need to know about the latest AI platforms and how our students might use them?
+- What do we need to know about generative AI platforms and how our students might use them?

 - How might AI change how we teach, what we teach, what we assign students to do, and how we assess student work?